 There are many benefits to multi-material 3D printing and more than one way to get the job done.
 Let’s explore what those are!

 The Benefits of Multi-Material 3D Printing

-Whether you are interested in printing multiple colors or printing with a supporting material besides the actual part, 3D printing two materials at the same time is a time-saver and has many benefits.
+Whether you are interested in printing multiple colors or printing with a supporting material besides the actual part, 3D printing two materials at the same time is a time-saver and have many benefits.

 Having a multi-material 3D printer allows you to print both filaments (one support filament, like soluble material PVA, and the filament for the final part) cohesively.
 This helps to ensure producers achieve their perfect design, no matter how complex.

 Multi-material printing also makes printing multiple colors at once a possibility.
 This becomes especially important when printing end-use products, as 3D printing two colors at once reduces post-production and ensures a more cohesive final look.

 If you are using a multi-material 3D printer, then 3D printing two materials at once will save you a lot of time, because the printer is doing double the work.
 Multi-material 3D printing shaves down post-processing and allows you to print and go.
 By printing multiple materials, whether different colors or different filaments altogether, assembly and post-production processes are greatly reduced, as the printer has done a lot of the grunt work for you.